blib-la/ask-poddy/README.md

 models, utilizing serverless endpoints to reduce costs.
 The application runs locally (but it could also be deployed into the cloud), while the computational heavy lifting is handled by serverless endpoints on RunPod.
-This architecture allows seamless use of existing OpenAI-compatible tools and frameworks without needing to develop custom APIs, ensuring efficient and cost-effective performance.
+This architecture allows seamless use of existing OpenAI-compatible tools and frameworks without needing to develop custom APIs.

 Here's how the RAG process works in **Ask Poddy**: